wibeasley/RAnalysisSkeleton/stitched-output/manipulation/te-ellis.md

 # Verify these packages are available on the machine, but their functions need to be qualified: http://r-pkgs.had.co.nz/namespace.html#search-path
 requireNamespace("readr"        )
 requireNamespace("tidyr"        )
-requireNamespace("dplyr"        ) # void attaching dplyr, b/c its function names conflict with a lot of packages (esp base, stats, and plyr). requireNamespace("testit"       ) # or asserting conditions meet expected patterns. requireNamespace("checkmate"    ) # or asserting conditions meet expected patterns. # devtools::install_github("mllg/checkmate") requireNamespace("RSQLite"      ) # ightweight database for non-PHI data.
+requireNamespace("dplyr"        ) # Avoid attaching dplyr, b/c its function names conflict with a lot of packages (esp base, stats, and plyr). requireNamespace("testit"       ) # For asserting conditions meet expected patterns. requireNamespace("checkmate"    ) # For asserting conditions meet expected patterns. # devtools::install_github("mllg/checkmate") requireNamespace("RSQLite"      ) # Lightweight database for non-PHI data.
-# requireNamespace("RODBC"      ) # or communicating with SQL Server over a locally-configured DSN.
+# requireNamespace("RODBC"      ) # For communicating with SQL Server over a locally-configured DSN.
 Uncomment if you use 'upload-to-db' chunk.
 requireNamespace("OuhscMunge") #devtools::install_github(repo="OuhscBbmc/OuhscMunge")
 ```